Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

 The accuracy of these prescriptions, however, strongly depend on the modeling choices and uncertainties intrinsic to parameter choices, which are not often explored.
 Furthermore, many prescriptions are based on \teff{} and \textit{L} values, which have to be converted from observations and have many uncertainties and potential parameter degeneracies themselves.
 Converting apparent brightness to theoretical luminosity, for example, involves uncertainties in the distance of the object, in the amount of interstellar absorption between the observer and the object, and even in the calculation of the bolometric correction.
 Similarly, converting observed colors to \teff{} involves uncertainties coming from interstellar absorption and the choice of extinction law parameter, as well as from the accuracy of the calibration of the color--\teff{} conversion scales themselves.

 With these limitations in mind, we calculated the RR Lyrae masses using these relations and compared them to our seismic results in two ways.
-First we used the classical constraints, $L$ and \teff{} values, computed from the \textit{Gaia} photometry, which also served as initial values for our seismic model fits.
+First we used the classical constraints, $L$ and \teff{} values, computed from the Johnson photometry, which also served as initial values for our seismic model fits.
 These results are plotted in the left panel of Fig.~\ref{fig:mass_comp}.
-As the figure shows, the values are generally in the right range, between 0.55 and 0.8~$M_\odot$, however, differences from the seismic values can reach 0.1~$M_\odot$, and uncertainty ranges can be even wider than that, ranging from $\pm 0.03$ to $\pm0.12\,M_\odot$.
+As the figure shows, the values are generally in the right range, between 0.45 and 1.0~$M_\odot$, however, differences from the seismic values can reach 0.1--0.3~$M_\odot$.

 We then recalculated the masses using the $L$ and \teff{} values obtained from the seismic model fits listed in Table~\ref{tab:output_values}, and plotted them in the right panel of Fig.~\ref{fig:mass_comp}.
 In contrast with the results above, these correlate very well with our seismic masses.
 The matches are not perfect, however, as clear systematic differences are visible.
 Most relations give results very similar to the original one published by \citet{vAB1971}, underestimating the masses by an average difference of --0.020 to --0.028~$M_\odot$, relative to the seismic masses.
 The only relation that overestimates the masses is that of \citet{Marconi-2015}, with an average difference of +0.032~$M_\odot$.
 These results highlight the true difference between various models and their parameter choices, rather than the uncertainties coming from the observations.
 The main source of observational uncertainty left in these fits is in the frequencies of the modes we fit.